brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
   - What if you had to check a manual before:
   - Instead we rely on conventions
-  - We know that driving on a road A is similar to road B.
+  - We know that driving on a road A is similar to most roads.
+  - This saves time, and makes us feel safe.
 :::

 ---

 ## Convention over configuration

+Is not only helping the consumer

+:::notes
+- It makes a world of difference when:
 - Integrating tools
 - Figuring out what belongs where
 - Configuring custom pipelines
 - Setting up dashboards

-:::notes
-- It makes a world of difference when:
 - Naming conventions, between Github and NexusIQ
 - You can just follow the name
-- You know how we name things, so you have guidance
+- You know how we name things, so you have guidance.
 :::

 ---